 In this area, MailChimp is the undefeated champ.
 It is a leader and no other software comes close to this.
 MailChimp can be integrated with a variety of tools such as WordPress, Eventbrite, Salesforce, Facebook, Freshbooks, Hootsuite, Flickr, Joomla, Google Analytics, and more.
 As you can see – it reaches out to a variety of brands belonging to different backgrounds.

 MailChimp has a very complex yet flexible API documentation.
-It allows you to quickly and it quickly adapt your email marketing to fit the workflow that you have created without breaking any sweat.
+It allows you to quickly adapt your email marketing to fit the workflow that you have created without breaking any sweat.
 Moreover, this feature enables you to create visual workflows in the email marketing software.

 MailChimp Cons – GetResponse vs MailChimp